AyyappaXemplar/netlify-poc/README.md

 ### Mixpanel

+Add mixpanel to your application by setting and environment variable `REACT_APP_ENABLE_MIXPANEL`

 In order to trigger a call to Mixpanel, first import the mixpanel instance, then call the action needed on the instance:

 ``` javascript